-A. What is the rationale for changing the rules instead of leaving them as currently written?

-The rationale for changing these rules it to create greater consistency in the sale, marketing, and product of marihuana products through trade samples, internal samples, and research and development.
-This cannot be done with the rules as currently written.

-8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.
+- A. What is the rationale for changing the rules instead of leaving them as currently written? - The rationale for changing these rules it to create greater consistency in the employment practices and standards required of all marihuana businesses.
+This cannot be done with the rules as currently written. - 8.
+Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.